Getting started with a Quadcopter

 First-person view uses an FPV camera mounted on the drone to give the drone pilot a view directly from the perspective of the drone served through FPV goggles.
 Line of sight control is when the drone pilot maintains line of sight view with the drone in order to fly it around.
 Here we will discuss a simple drone that can be easily be operated in line of sight mode

-- Frame: The skeleton of the quadcopter is made by the frame.
+Components of a Quadcopter1.
+Frame: The skeleton of the quadcopter is made by the frame.
 It is that part of the drone on which different components get mounted.
-Depending on your need there are various types of frames available in the market that are made with different materials like plastic, glass fiber, PCB, or even wood.
+Depending on your need there are various types of drone frames available in the market that are made with different materials like plastic, glass fiber, PCB, or even wood.
 It depends on the budget and the application for which the drone is being built.
 Frames made using fragile material will tend to break easily in a crash and may not sustain heavier motors and batteries.

-- ESC or Electronic Speed Control: As the name suggests this is an electronic circuit that allows the flight controller to control the speed of the motor.
-This is used to control the pitch, roll, yaw and thurst of the drone.
+3. ESC or Electronic Speed Control: As the name suggests this is an electronic circuit that allows the flight controller to control the speed of the motor.
+This is used to control the pitch, roll, yaw and thrust of the drone.

-- Radio Transmitter and Receiver: Radio Transmitter and Receiver or Remote Controller is allows the drone pilot to send commands to the drone.
+5. Radio Transmitter and Receiver: RC Transmitter and Receiver or Remote Controller is allows the drone pilot to send commands to the drone.
 To maneuver the drone, the radio controller is vital.

-- Power Distribution Board: Normally a Flight Controller has a PDB, but if not, you would need a PDB to help your QuadCopter/Drone handle all levels of power.
+6. Power Distribution Board: Normally a Flight Controller has a PDB, but if not, you would need a PDB to help your Quadcopter/Drone handle all levels of power.
 The PDB also handles the connection to the Battery.
 Normally your drone would need at least 4 high-power connections for Electronic Speed Control and a few others for FC and Receiver.

 Step 1: The Frame can also be made at home, but we need to consider mounting options, so it's better to buy one.
 After you have a Frame ready with you, each motor will go into the endpoints of the Frame Structure for a quadcopter.